Check the current stock levels of Fanatec's most popular products

 It is currently only compatible with Moza Racing wheel bases, but allows for the steering wheel to transfer power and input wirelessly with the wheel base.
 This means there are no cables running from the wheel rim allowing for a good range of motion.

-Moza GS Steering Wheel review
+Buy the Moza GS Steering Wheel

 Our full review of the Moza GS Steering Wheel will be coming soon.
 However it is fair to say that so far during my play-testing I’ve been extremely impressed with this sim racing wheel.